-For questions concerning the use and capabilities of Elmer, please use preferably the Elmer discussion mailing list at elmerdiscussion@postit.csc.fi.
+For questions concerning the use and capabilities of Elmer, please use preferably the Elmer discussion mailing list at www.elmerforum.org/forum.
+If you have some question concerning collaboration of some sort, you may direct your mail to elmeradm@csc.fi, or to some of the Elmer developers directly.